AndrewEllen/instagram-clone/Team/coding_convensions.md

 ## Coding Guideline

 - ### Variable Names
-  - Use camelCase naming convention when defining variables (eg. ).
+  - Use camelCase naming convention when defining variables (eg. incrementCounter).
     - The Exception to this is when defining a Function, Class or Widget.
 Always use capitalized letters for each word in this case (eg. HomeScreen(), FindMax() etc).
   - Use an underscore at the beginning of a booleans name when defining the variable.
   - Use an underscore at the beginning of a variables name when defining the variable in a provider class.